 Shot Placement

 A bear’s vitals sit a bit farther forward and lower than many hunters expect, and long fur can disguise the body line.
-Study a good anatomy diagram before your hunt.
+Study a good anatomy diagram before your hunt, and rehearse the vitals with our interactive shot placement guide.
 Wait for a broadside or quartering-away shot, aim for the heart-lung area tight behind the shoulder, and only shoot within a range where you are fully confident.
 After the shot, give a bear plenty of time before tracking, and approach any downed animal with caution.

 Food Safety: Cook Bear Meat Thoroughly